This article has been reviewed and edited by Dr. Martin Duggan in 2021

+However, there is some evidence to suggest that patients in concierge-type practices are more satisfied.
 Just as in the hotel industry, “concierge” means personalized service.
-In a concierge medical practice, a patient pays an annual fee for personalized care and in return gets unlimited office visits, same day appointments, less waiting room time, longer exam visits, wellness visits, easy renewal of prescriptions, and greater 24/7 access to the doctor via phone, text, email.
+In a concierge medical practice, a patient pays an annual fee for personalized care and in return gets unlimited office visits, same-day appointments, less waiting room time, longer exam visits, wellness visits, easy renewal of prescriptions, and greater 24/7 access to the doctor via phone, text, email.
 It could also include home visits.

 What is concierge home care?

-There is also a concierge style model of home care for seniors.
-This type of care requires a monthly or annual fee for a set list of services provided such as nursing and medical care, companion care, home based psychotherapy, and even yoga and physical therapy.
-Concierge style home care services often provide a case manager to oversee and coordinate all of the care a senior receives.
-The cost of concierge home care is quite expensive, however.
+There is also a concierge-style model of home care for seniors.
+This type of care requires a monthly or annual fee for a set list of services provided such as nursing and medical care, companion care, home-based psychotherapy, and even yoga and physical therapy.
+Concierge-style home care services often provide a case manager to oversee and coordinate all of the care a senior receives.
+The cost of concierge home care is incredibly expensive, and we could find no evidence that it provides superior health outcomes.

 How much does concierge healthcare cost?